ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

   does not define any semantics for server-initiated bidirectional streams.
 * Both client and server can create a unidirectional stream using a special stream type.
-* A datagram can be sent using QUIC DATAGRAM frame [I-D.pauly-quic-datagram].
+* A datagram can be sent using QUIC DATAGRAM frame [QUIC-DATAGRAM].

 Http3Transport is terminated when the corresponding CONNECT stream is closed.